ElliottArpino/Supersonic-Jet-Engine-Design/README.md

   *Final Inlet Design Rendition for Mach 3.2 Conditions*

 - **Parametric Cycle Analysis**
-  MATLAB scripts explore the engine performance across Mach 0.85, 2.0, and 3.2 and compressor pressure ratios from 1:1 to 100:1.
+MATLAB was utilized to analyze engine performance across Mach 0.85, 2.0, and 3.2 and compressor pressure ratios from 1:1 to 100:1.
 The following figure is a turbojet engine reference display, breaking down each stage the     airflow experiences.
 This was used for the calculations needed to find Thrust Specific Fuel Consumption, Specific Thrust, and the efficiency.

   ![engine_reference](parametric_cycle_analysis_outputs/eng_ref.png)